-For students interested in earning a Mathematics Education degree in Pennsylvania, there is no better choice than Elizabethtown College.
+For students interested in pursuing a Math Education major in Pennsylvania, there is no better choice than Elizabethtown College.
 We have a well-established, successful Mathematics Education program, which continues to take the lead in responding to the constantly changing demands placed on professional educators.
-Our Mathematics Education program is structured as a Secondary Education concentration within the Math major, which means that students who complete the program earn a fully-fledged Mathematics degree, as well as certification to teach math in secondary schools (grades 7-12) in Pennsylvania and reciprocal states.
+Our program is structured as a Secondary Education concentration within the Math major, which means that students who complete the program earn a fully-fledged Mathematics degree, as well as certification to teach math in secondary schools (grades 7-12) in Pennsylvania and reciprocal states.

 This is an extremely versatile concentration, which prepares our graduates for careers in teaching, but also keeps options open well beyond teaching.
 Our Mathematics Secondary Education program is rigorous and thorough with respect to both mathematical and educational preparation, yet designed so that students complete it within four years.
 Our program has a long history of success, and is well-regarded by local school districts, many of which seek out our students as student teachers and for permanent positions after graduation.